 What is a Family Business and Entrepreneurship Major?

 The best way to predict your future is to create it.
-That's the thinking behind Saint Joseph's University’s family business and entrepreneurship (FBE) major where students learn the skills to launch their own business or assume responsibilities in a family business.
+That's the thinking behind Saint Joseph's University’s family business and entrepreneurship (FBE) major.
+This program will help you learn the skills, theories and tools needed to launch your own business or assume responsibilities in a family business.

 The curriculum is structured to expose students to family business and entrepreneurship on three levels: